Back to index of guitar pages by Donald Sauter.

 . . . or maybe (Not So) Familiar Guitar Quotation (singular), as per the World Wide Web Truth in Titling Act, Berne, Sept.
 9, 1886, 828 U.N.T.S.
 221.

 There's an electronic version of John Bartlett's Familiar Quotations out on the web.
 (Go to www.columbia.edu/acis/bartleby/bartlett, if it's still there - but not now!)
 This is the book's 9th edition, published 1901.
 Its full title is "Familiar Quotations: a collection of passages, phrases, and proverbs traced to their sources in ancient and modern literature".

 In its 1158 pages, there is exactly one quote with the word "guitar" in it.
 It goes like this (let me clear my throat, ahem, ahem, ahem):

 (Bravo!
 Hoorah! clap clap clap.)

-According to Bartlett, Thomas Bayly is also responsible for other such chestnuts as:
+These are the opening lines of a song called "Welcome Me Home", with words and music by Thomas Haynes Bayly (1797-1839).
+According to Bartlett, Thomas Bayly was also responsible for other such chestnuts as: